peteamiri/Tutorials/SalesForce/CertNote2.md

 1. Begin building a formula field the same way you create a custom field.
 2. Select the data type for the formula.
 Choose the appropriate data type for your formula based on the output of your calculation.
 3. Choose the number of decimal places for currency, number, or percent data types.
 This setting is ignored for currency fields in multicurrency organizations.
 Instead, the Decimal Places for your currency setting apply.
-Note: Salesforce uses the round half up tie-breaking rule for numbers in formula fields.
+Note: SalesForce uses the round half up tie-breaking rule for numbers in formula fields.
 For example, 12.345 becomes 12.35 and −12.345 becomes −12.34.
 4. Click Next.
 5. Build your formula:
 a.
 If you are building a formula in the Advanced Formula tab or for approvals or rules, such as workflow, validation, assignment, auto-response, or escalation, click Insert Field, choose a field, and click Insert.

-To create a basic formula that passes specific Salesforce data, select the Simple Formula tab, choose the field type in the Select Field Type drop-down list, and choose one of the fields listed in the Insert Field drop-down list.
+To create a basic formula that passes specific SalesForce data, select the Simple Formula tab, choose the field type in the Select Field Type drop-down list, and choose one of the fields listed in the Insert Field drop-down list.
 Tip: Build cross-object formulas to span to related objects and reference merge fields on those objects.

 Note: Because formula fields are automatically calculated, they are read-only on record detail pages and do not update last modified date fields.
 Formula fields are not visible on edit pages.